flyinmind/jquery-tiny-calendar/README.md

 and can show more than one calendar at the same time.
 It is useful when a range selection calendar, you can show 2 calendars.

+Apache license 2.0, You can use it freely.